 They were present more for ride and handling comparisons than simple performance figures, but the digits that emerged are significant enough.

-At this point, forget the Land Rover, which is more than a second slower than the Audi.
+In the benchmark 0-60mph sprint, the Audi and Mercedes nudged close to each other.
+The GLC just dipped under eight seconds, the Audi just over.
+At this point, you can forget the Land Rover, which is more than a second slower than the Audi.

 Over a standing quarter mile it’s a similar story: the Mercedes is still narrowly the more accelerative, plus it has the edge on in-gear flexibility, which is what really matters.
 Onto a level slip road it will accelerate from 30-70mph in 7.8sec, while the Audi wants 8.5sec.